unlhcc/hpc-intro/_episodes/14-modules.md

 > `.bash_profile` (you can see these files with `ls -la ~`).
 These scripts are run every time you
 > log on or run a job.
 Adding a `module load` command to one of these shell scripts means that
 > that module will always be loaded.
 Modify either your `.bashrc` or `.bash_profile` scripts to
-> load a commonly used module like Python.
-Does your `python3 --version` job from before still
+> load a module like fastqc.
+Does your `fastqc --version` job from before still
 > need `module load` to run?
 {: .challenge}